Program Information for Current Students

 (a) Educational Research 608 and 3 units from any other 600-level thesis-based research methods in education course.

-(b) 6 units selected from Learning Sciences courses and any additional courses as determined by the supervisor in consultation with the student.
+(b) 6 units selected from Learning Sciences courses, and 6 additional units from any other Educational Research specialization.
+Additional courses may be used, as determined by the supervisor in consultation with the student.

 For courses offered by term, please refer to the Master of Arts homepage.

 Graduate courses from other departments, faculties, or universities may be taken to partially fulfill your degree requirements.
 Approval from your supervisor and the unit in question are required to take these courses.
 Please ensure that your Graduate Program Administrator in Graduate Programs in Education receives written confirmation of these approvals.

 Your Master's thesis is the focus if your degree program.
 You should, in consultation with your supervisor, formulate an appropriate thesis topic as early in your program as possible.
 The nature and type of your proposed research will affect the time needed to complete your program.

 Our students typically complete their program requirements within two years from their first term, and are expected to complete all requirements within four years from their first term.

 Visit the Faculty of Graduate Studies' website for more information on writing and defending your thesis.